martinaserandrei/expense__tracker/README.md

 - **Manage transactions**: Add, update, and delete transactions.
 - **Visualize data**: Use the charts section to analyze your finances.
 - **Give a feedback**: Leave a feedback or report an issue.
+- **Export data**: Export your transaction in a .csv file.
+- **Import files**: Import files in two ways: either by using a recognized format (.csv) or by selecting the 'Banking Service' option to access files from your banking service, if it is among the supported ones.

+*Remark*: If you want to try the 'Upload a file' option in the parent folder there is a file called 'new_transactions.csv' that you can upload and it should work!

 ---